Best things to do in Nicaragua

 In spring and autumn the weather in much of Jordan is usually pleasant and warm, perfect for long days hiking.
 The climate can change quite dramatically according to altitude and latitude, so once you have pinned down which part of the trail to do, quiz our local Jordan experts on what time of year is best to tackle it.
 Likewise, if your dates are fixed, they can suggest which areas would have the best weather for trekking at that time.
-If you plan to cover the whole trail, which is generally undertaken from north to south, consider the autumn months of September to November, when you will be moving towards warmer weather in the south as the north is cooling down in the lead up to winter.
+If you plan to cover the whole trail, which is generally undertaken from north to south, consider the autumn months of September to November.
+This is when you will be moving towards warmer weather in the south as the north is cooling down in the lead up to winter.

 80 km / 4 days